 Councillor Jon Burke is the Cabinet Member on the Council responsible for these moves.
 When I complained on Twitter about these closures and the lack of consultation, he responded “We consult local residents, not the rat-runners”.
 Clearly Councillor Burke has no clear idea on how democracy should work.
 Calling people who use vehicles “rats” is abusive and it is wrong to ignore the general public but just listen to a few people.
 And in reality most of the people using these roads will be local residents.

 This unfortunately is the kind of thing that is happening of late in some London boroughs (Lewisham is another example), where the Covid-19 epidemic is being used as an excuse to close roads.
 Local democracy is being undermined by claims of expediency.
 Road closures do not help with social distancing.
 They also create more traffic congestion and longer journey times.
 It’s basically just an excuse to pander to the wishes of cyclists as these are closures using “modal filters” that still allow cyclists.
-The ABD believes that all roads should be shared by different users, not closed to vehicle traffic.
+We believe that all roads should be shared by different users, not closed to vehicle traffic.

 Note that all Traffic Orders need to be published in The Gazette (see https://www.thegazette.co.uk/ ) where all official notices appear.
 To search for notices from any London Borough use the search function to search for the boroughs name, e.g. “London Borough of Hackney”).

 You could also send comments to Jon Burke.
 His email address is Jon.Burke@Hackney.gov.uk and his Twitter account is @jonburkeUK .